Should I follow a Gluten-Free diet when TTC?

 Coeliac disease is an autoimmune disorder whereby the body reacts to gluten; a protein found in wheat, barley, and rye.
 The treatment for coeliac disease is a strict gluten-free (GF) diet.
 It is estimated that 1 in 100 people in the UK has coeliac disease (1).
 Plus, an estimated 30% of people with coeliac disease are undiagnosed.

 What is the big deal when TTC?
 Why is this important?
-Well, coeliac disease has been hypothesized to be linked with conditions such as endometriosis which can make trying to conceive more difficult.
+Well, coeliac disease has been hypothesised to be linked with conditions such as endometriosis which can make trying to conceive more difficult.

 Endometriosis is the condition where cells similar to the ones in the lining of the womb (uterus) are found elsewhere in the body.
 (2)